roadster-rs/roadster/book/src/features/cli.md

 configuration in order to run a CLI command, but otherwise the app's resources (e.g. DB, Redis) don't need to be healthy (unless, of course, the specific CLI command requires the resource).

+## Commands provided by Roadster

+Roadster defines some top-level CLI options that can apply to all commands, but otherwise everything provided by Roadster is scoped under the `roadster` sub-command and its alias `r`.

 ## Adding custom CLI commands

+Custom CLI commands and options can be defined using [clap](https://docs.rs/clap/latest/clap/).
+Custom commands can be provided either at the top level, or scoped a sub-command, similar to how Roadster's commands are scoped.

+Once the custom commands are defined using `clap`, the [RunCommand](https://docs.rs/roadster/latest/roadster/api/cli/trait.RunCommand.html) trait needs to be implemented for the top-level command struct.
+This is what allows Roadster to invoke your custom CLI commands.

 ```rust,ignore
 {{#include ../../examples/cli/src/cli.rs:9:}}